JayMcDowell/MusicTrivia/UserStories.md

     </ul>

 <ul>
-    <li>The age will be evaluated and the database of questions will be different for under 20, 21-50 and over 50.</li>
+    <li>The category will determine what database of questions are used</li>
     </ul>

 <h4>As a competitive music fan